mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | continue_simulation: bool = False
      | When false, saving the checkpoint means that we want to terminate the simulation
-     | right after the save, the currently running function Model.run_iterations
+     | right after the save.
+The currently running function Model.run_iterations
-     | does not simulate any following iterations and execution returns from this function
+     | will not simulate any following iterations and execution will return from this function
      | to execute the next statement which is usually 'model.end_simulation()'.
-     | When true, the checkpoint is just saved and simulation continues uninterrupted.
+     | When true, the checkpoint is saved and simulation continues uninterrupted.

    * | custom_dir: str = None
      | Sets custom directory where the checkpoint will be stored.
      | The default is 'checkpoints/seed_<SEED>/it_<ITERATION>'.

-  | Schedules checkpoint save that will occur when an iteration is started
+  | Schedules checkpoint save event that will occur when an iteration is started.
-  | right before any other events scheduled for the given iteration are executed.
+  | This means that it will be executed right before any other events scheduled for
+  | the given iteration are executed.
   | Can be called asynchronously at any time after initialization.